Pylons/colander/docs/basics.rst

 be discussed any further in the Colander documentation; it will instead be explained in the context of the documentation of systems which make use of it.

+Any other keyword arguments to a schema node constructor will be attached to the node unmolested (e.g. when ``foo=1`` is passed, the resulting schema node will have an attribute named ``foo`` with the value ``1``).

+.. note:: Abitrary keyword arguments are allowed to a schema node
+          constructor in Colander 0.9+.
+Prior version disallow them.

 The name of a schema node that is introduced as a class-level attribute of a :class:`colander.MappingSchema`,